-5.1.2 Claiming Ordinary Paternity Leave and Pay
+5.1.4 Claiming Ordinary Paternity Leave and Pay

-You will be required to complete [HMRC Form SC3](#) available on the DSAT resources page.
-The completed form must be forwarded to the HR Officer ensure that you receive the appropriate pay during your leave.
+You will be required to complete [HMRC Form SC3](#) available on [Schoolsnet](#).
+The completed form will be forwarded to the HR Officer to ensure that you receive the appropriate pay during your leave.

 You must inform the Principal of your leave plans within the statutory timeframes to ensure you do not lose your entitlements.
-See [section 5.4](#) on Notification Requirements.
+See the [section 5.5](#) on notification requirements.

-5.2 Entitlement to Ordinary Paternity Leave and Pay Ready Reckoner
+5.2 Entitlement to Ordinary Paternity Ready-Reckoner

-Ordinary Paternity Leave and Pay Ready-Reckoner If you have at least 26 weeks continuous service with DSAT by the end of the Qualifying Week or end of the Matching Week If you have less than 26 weeks continuous service with DSAT by the end of the Qualifying Week or Matching Week AND Your National Insurance (NI) contributions are high enough to meet the lower earnings limit Your National Insurance (NI) contributions are NOT high enough to meet the lower earnings limit 1 or 2 weeks Statutory Ordinary Paternity Leave 2 days full pay on the birth/adoption Remainder of the OPL at 90% average weekly earnings or Statutory Paternity Pay 1 or 2 weeks Statutory Ordinary Paternity Leave No entitlement to Statutory Paternity Pay (SPP) 1 week Contractual Ordinary Paternity Leave at full pay No entitlement to Statutory Ordinary Paternity Leave No entitlement to Statutory Ordinary Paternity Pay No entitlement to Additional Paternity Leave No entitlement to Additional Statutory Paternity Pay • two days on full pay • remainder of the OPL on 90% average weekly earnings or Statutory Paternity Pay • first week on full pay • second week on 90% average weekly earnings or Statutory Paternity Pay • one week on full pay Entitlements to all provisions are subject to employees meeting the relevant and required notification requirements Whichever is lower Provided the employee returns to work for a minimum of three months following the period of maternity leave Duration dependent on amount of remaining leave/pay mother/primary adopter is entitled to, which has not been taken
+Ordinary Paternity Leave and Pay Ready-Reckoner If you have at least 26 weeks continuous service with DSAT by the end of the Qualifying Week or Matching Week AND If you have less than 26 weeks continuous service with DSAT by the end of the Qualifying Week or Matching Week Your National Insurance (NI) contributions are high enough to meet the lower earnings limit Your National Insurance (NI) contributions are NOT high enough to meet the lower earnings limit 1 week Contractual Ordinary Paternity Leave at full pay 1 week Statutory Ordinary Paternity Leave at 90% average weekly earnings or Statutory Paternity Pay 1 week Contractual Ordinary Paternity Leave at full pay 1 week Statutory Ordinary Paternity Leave at 90% average weekly earnings or Statutory Paternity Pay 1 week Contractual Ordinary Paternity Leave at full pay No entitlement to Statutory Ordinary Paternity Leave No entitlement to Statutory Ordinary Paternity Pay No entitlement to Additional Paternity Leave No entitlement to Additional Statutory Paternity Pay • first week on full pay • second week on 90% average weekly earnings or Statutory Paternity Pay • first week on full pay • second week on 90% average weekly earnings or Statutory Paternity Pay • one week on full pay Entitlements to all provisions are subject to employees meeting the relevant and required notification requirements Whichever is lower Provided the employee returns to work for a minimum of three months following the period of maternity leave Duration dependent on amount of remaining leave/pay mother/primary adopter is entitled to, which has not been taken